SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Method

 \subsection{Dynamic Text-Vision Context Optimization}

-DenseCLIP~\cite{rao2021denseclip} and CoCoOp~\cite{zhou2022cocoop} utilize lightweight networks to the embedding space of textual information.
-They then perform contrastive learning by directly adding these new contextual representations to the visual information.
-This way undermines the generalisability of CLIP.
-To address this issue, we propose a dynamic text context optimization (DTCO) to better adapt the visual features to context.
+DenseCLIP~\cite{rao2021denseclip} and CoCoOp~\cite{zhou2022cocoop} utilize lightweight networks to learn the visual-textual context representation.
+They then perform contrastive learning by directly adding these new contextual representations to visual information.
+This method limits the model's flexibility and lacks the ability to capture dynamic interactions between visual contextual information and textual information.
+It undermines the generalisability of CLIP and causes the model to overfit to that particular context.
+To address this, we propose a dynamic text context optimization (DTCO) to better adapt the visual features to context.

-Initially, we utilize a transformer based on cross-attention to map visual features into the textual feature space.
-The multi-head cross-attention mechanism operates by attending to relevant textual features for each visual feature and vice versa.
-It allows the model to capture the interdependencies and correlations between visual and textual information, enabling a more comprehensive understanding of the context.
+Initially, we utilize a transformer network based on cross-attention to map visual features into the textual feature space.
+The multi-head cross-attention mechanism establishes text-visual connections for each pixel.
+It allows the model to capture the interdependencies and correlations between visual and textual information, enabling a more comprehensive understanding of the visual context.
 Then, we employ two small networks, known as adapters, to separately map the visual information to the textual space and the textual information to the visual space.
+The adapters determine the relevance of visual and textual information in different contexts.
 Finally, we use a learnable dynamic weight to combine the outputs of these adapters, resulting in a new contextual embedding.
 This dynamic weight allows the model to adaptively adjust the importance of visual and textual information, enhancing the fusion process.

 Based on the aforementioned process, we can define the contextual representation as follows: